Jeff10w25/esp32-target-tracker/README.md

 - Arduino Mega2560 or other Arduino modules
 - 2 Servo motors
 - Pan and Tilt camera platform
-- 5 Vdc Power Supply (at least 2.0 A for ESP32-Cam)
 - Breadboard (optional)

 ## Software Requirements